 With Henry under his control, Richard again proclaimed himself and his heirs Henry’s successors.
 Henry agreed so long as he’d retain the crown until his death.

-Their agreement was passed by the British Parliament and called the Act of Accord.
+Their agreement was passed by the English Parliament and called the Act of Accord.
 The ambitious Queen Margaret, however, would have none of this compromise, and raised another army to rise against the Yorks.

 Richard set out with his forces to defeat Margaret’s army and settle the matter of succession once and for all.
 The armies clashed at Wakefield Green near Sandal Castle.
 But things didn’t work out as Richard had planned.
 He was killed; his severed head was put on display wearing a paper crown.